renpy/renpy/sphinx/source/ios.rst

 Platform Differences
 ====================

-iOS is similar to Android, but differes from the mouse-based platforms that Ren'Py supports.
+iOS is similar to Android, but differs from the mouse-based platforms that Ren'Py supports.
 All of the :ref:`android platform differences <android-platform-differences>` apply to iOS.

+iOS does not support MultiPersistent.

 A list of video formats supported by iOS can be found `here <https://developer.apple.com/library/ios/documentation/Miscellaneous/Conceptual/iPhoneOSTechOverview/MediaLayer/MediaLayer.html#//apple_ref/doc/uid/TP40007898-CH9-SW6>`_.